RAK3372 WisBlock LPWAN Module Quick Start Guide

 - To add the RAK3372 to your Arduino Boards list, edit the Additional Board Manager URLs.
 Click the icon, as shown in Figure 12.

 - Copy the URL below and paste it on the field, as shown in Figure 13.
-If there are other URLs already there, just add them on the next line.
-After adding the URL, click OK.
+If there are other URLs already listed, add them on the next line.
+Then, click OK.

 https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSP-Index/main/package_rakwireless.com_rui_index.json